-4. Maintain Metrolink service and complete two rail station improvements (Project R).
+4. Maintain Metrolink service and complete rail station improvements (Project R).

 In March 2020, all Metrolink services were impacted by the statewide enforcement of stay-at-home orders that resulted from the COVID-19 pandemic.
 Metrolink implemented temporary service reductions in March and November 2020 due to the decline in ridership.
 The three lines serving Orange County (Orange County, Inland Empire-Orange County, and the 91/Perris Valley lines) now operate 41 trains, which is down from the 54 daily trains operated prior to COVID-19.
-OCTA will continue to actively engage with Metrolink and other member agencies and monitor ridership levels and the corresponding financial impacts to M2.
+Metrolink is planning to partially restore services in April 2022 in response to customer feedback and to aid in ridership recovery efforts.
+Metrolink and OCTA will continue to assess service needs in Orange County and reinstate trains as appropriate.

-Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service including station upgrades, parking expansions, and safety enhancements.
-The Next 10 Plan identifies two projects to be completed by 2030: Anaheim Canyon Metrolink Station Improvement Project (construction contract was awarded in March 2021) and Placentia Metrolink Station (is ready to begin construction, however, it is contingent on a BNSF construction and maintenance agreement being in place).
-For more details, see the project updates on page 26.
+Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service including station upgrades, parking expansions, and safety enhancements, such as the Anaheim Canyon Metrolink Station Improvement Project, which began construction in May 2021.